Log data out-the-box. Standalone. Link your CAN bus to your server in <2 mins

-- Compression: Enabling compression will reduce the data size by 50-80%
+- Compression: Enable compression to reduce the data size by 50-80%

-- Filters: You can specify which CAN IDs to accept or reject (incl. via ranges and masks)
+- Filters: Specify which CAN IDs to record/ignore (via ranges and masks)

-- Control signal: This lets you specify when to start/stop logging based on CAN ID and data byte patterns
+- Control signal: Specify when to start/stop logging based on specific CAN signal thresholds

-Should the SD card become full, enabling cyclic logging will allow the CANedge CAN data logger to keep recording data by deleting the oldest log files first.
+If the SD is full, cyclic logging lets the CANedge CAN logger continue recording data by deleting the oldest log files first.

-In the below, we outline the basics of how you get started logging raw CAN data.
+In the below, we outline the basics of how you can start logging raw CAN data:

-- Connect the CAN logger to your CAN bus (optionally using one of our DB9 adapter cables)
+- Connect the CAN logger to your CAN bus (optionally using our adapter cables)

 - The device powers on, detects the bit rate and starts logging raw data to the SD card

 - Disconnect the device, extract the SD and insert it into your PC

 - Open the raw log files in e.g. the asammdf GUI/API for DBC decoding and visualization